 A DUI conviction can result in long-term consequences, including a criminal record, mark on your driving record, and a suspended license.
 However, a DUI case is not hopeless.
 Many defendants are surprised to learn that errors in testing and other sources of proof are more common than one would think.

-Working with a drunk driving defense lawyer who knows these types of cases can be so crucial to increasing your chances of receiving less penalties or having your case being dismissed altogether.
+Working with a Los Angeles DUI lawyer who knows these types of cases can be so crucial to increasing your chances of receiving less penalties or having your case being dismissed altogether.
 A Garden Grove DUI attorney can give you your best chance.

 Should You Plead Guilty in Your DUI Case?